aghoshpro/myGIS/README.md

 ### 4.5.
 Publication

-> Ghosh, Arka, Anirban Mukhopadhyay, Niloy Pramanick, Soubhik Biswas, Debashis Mitra, and Tuhin Ghosh. "[Interannual and intraannual comparative study of sea surface temperature distribution over the Bay of Bengal, the Arabian Sea, and the Mediterranean Sea within the time frame of 2003–18](https://doi.org/10.1016/B978-0-323-85195-4.00023-8)." _In Disaster Resilience and Sustainability, Elsevier_, 2021.
+> Ghosh, Arka, Anirban Mukhopadhyay, Niloy Pramanick, Soubhik Biswas, Debashis Mitra, and Tuhin Ghosh. "[Inter-annual and intra-annual comparative study of sea surface temperature distribution over the Bay of Bengal, the Arabian Sea, and the Mediterranean Sea within the time frame of 2003–18](https://doi.org/10.1016/B978-0-323-85195-4.00023-8)." _In Disaster Resilience and Sustainability, Elsevier_, 2021.

 ## 5. Drought Risk Assessment due to impacts of Climate Change (2019)